Hamilton Principle for Chiral Anomalies in Hydrodynamics: Introduction

 The axial-vector potential imposes a {\it chiral imbalance} by generating flows with helicity.
 Such flows become especially interesting in the electromagnetic field background when the vector potential \(A\) and the axial potential \(A^{\sA}\) interfere.
 In this case, the action reads

 This is the setting we study in this paper.
 The paper aims to shed some light on the hydrodynamic meaning of the important kinematic phenomena commonly referred to as {\it chiral anomalies}.

 The chiral anomalies are fundamental phenomena of quantum field theory with fermions, such as QED.
-In the last decade it had been important developments in a hydrodynamic description of relativistic quantum field theories of chiral (Weyl) fermions consistent with chiral anomalies (see, \cite{son2009hydrodynamics,stephanov2012chiral,jensen2013thermodynamics,haehl2014effective} and references therein).
-Also, in \cite{abanov2022axial,wiegmann2022chiral} it was found that chiral anomaly in Dirac fermions is a property of the Euler equation for barotropic fluid.
+In the last decade it had been important developments in a hydrodynamic description of relativistic quantum field theories of chiral (Weyl) fermions consistent with chiral anomalies (see, \cite{son2009hydrodynamics,stephanov2012chiral,jensen2013thermodynamics,haehl2014effective} and references therein). { Recently} in \cite{abanov2022axial,wiegmann2022chiral} it was found that { the} chiral anomaly { of} Dirac fermions is a property of the Euler equation for barotropic fluid.

-Because the helicity current \eq{1.1} involves derivatives of the momentum the axial coupling changes the traditional but accidental relations between electric current \(J\), the momentum \(p\), and the velocity held in a perfect fluid.
-Say, in a non-relativistic perfect fluid \(\bm p=m\bm v \) (or \(p_i=g_{ik} mv^k\), where $g_{ik}$ is the spatial metric) and \(\bm J=en\bm v=(en/m)\bm p\).
+Because the helicity current \eq{1.1} involves derivatives of the momentum the axial coupling changes the traditional relations between electric current \(J\), the momentum \(p\), and the velocity held in a perfect fluid.
+Say, in a non-relativistic perfect fluid \(\bm p=m\bm v\) and \(\bm J=en\bm v=(en/m)\bm p\).
 This relations will be deformed by background potentials \(A_\alpha\) and \(A^{\sA}_\alpha\) (see, \eq{3.40} below).
-Furthermore, and most importantly, the electromagnetic potential in turn gives feedback to the axial current \eq{1.1}.
+Furthermore, and most importantly, the electromagnetic potential in turn gives { a} feedback to the axial current \eq{1.1}.
 In Ref. \cite{abanov2022axial} it was shown that the axial current is modified by the electromagnetic field as The temporal component of the axial current now reads where \(\bm B\) is the magnetic field and \(F_{\alpha\beta}=\p_\alpha A_\beta-\p_\beta A_\alpha\) is the electromagnetic field tensor.

-Now the axial current is no longer divergence-free.
-In \cite{abanov2022axial} it was shown that although the current is not conserved its divergence does not depend on dynamic fields.
-Rather, it is controlled by the electromagnetic field as
+{ Now, in the electromagnetic background, } the axial current is no longer divergence-free.
+In \cite{abanov2022axial} it was shown that although the { axial} current is not conserved its divergence does not depend on dynamic fields.
+Rather, it is { solely} controlled by the electromagnetic field as

 or where \(\bm E\) is the electric field, and \(^\star\!
 F^{\alpha\beta}=\tfrac 12 \e^{\alpha\beta\delta\gamma}F_{\delta\gamma}\) is the dual field tensor.